amirrazor/desurance-fullstack-docker/README.md

-# Decentralized insurance protocol with the use of Docker compose and Traefik
+# Decentralized insurance protocol with the use of Docker Compose and Traefik